deadlydog/AzureDevOps.WindowsScheduledTasks/src/MarketplaceDocs/Overview.md

 ### Windows Version

-This extension requires the computer that the Scheduled Task will be installed/uninstalled on to be Windows 8 or Windows Server 2012 or greater, as that's the first version of Windows that introduced the [ScheduledTasks PowerShell cmdlets][ScheduledTasksPowerShellCmdlets] that this extension uses.
+This extension requires the computer that the Scheduled Task will be installed/uninstalled on to be Windows 8 or Windows Server 2012 or greater, as that's the first version of Windows that introduced the [PowerShell ScheduledTasks cmdlets][PowerShellScheduledTasksDocumentationUrl] that this extension uses.

 ### CredSSP Enabled on Remote Computers